harness/backstage-plugins/plugins/harness-chaos/README.md

 > NOTE: service tag based filtering will be available at a later date.

-> NOTE: Locating a application map tag
+Refer image below to locate an application map tag.

 <img src="./src/assets/application-map-tags.png" />